strat-web3/avventura-v2/public/kingston.md

 **FINAL REMINDER:** Always respond with the exact JSON format, focusing on the historical accuracy of Jamaica's ska music development, authentic cultural experiences, and the excitement of participating in a musical revolution.

+## Milestones

+- **Rehearsal**: When the user get a rehearsal with a band for the first time during the adventure, set action to "milestone".
+- **Live performance**: When the user is playing live in front of an applauding public, set action to "milestone".

 ## Additional Context

 The adventure begins in 1957, just as ska music is beginning to emerge from the musical experimentation happening in Kingston's studios and sound systems.
 This is a pivotal moment in music history - you're not just learning about ska, you're helping to create it.